10 Best Commercial Blenders of 2023 – Reviews & Top Picks

 Although every option on this reviews list is a quality blender that will function well, some features and abilities set some of them apart from the rest.
 The Blendtec 625 was our pick for best overall blender for a host of reasons.
 The industry-leading eight-year warranty backs up the long lifespan and durability of this appliance.
 The massive 90-ounce blending capacity means you can supply even large groups with one serving.
 The ability to cook while you blend is just icing on the cake.

-For the best value, the CleanBlend 2001 commercial blender with a five-year warranty is pretty hard to beat and earns our second spot.
+For the best value, the CleanBlend 2001 commercial blender with a five-year warranty is pretty hard to beat and comes in at our second spot.
 With a long lifespan, powerful 3-HP motor, and 64-ounce blend capacity all available at an affordable price, it’s easy to see why.
 And for our premium choice, the Vitamix Quiet One is our recommendation when price is of no concern.
 The built-in dampening and quiet shield enclosure make it one of the quietest blenders available for those who don’t want to disturb the whole house with their breakfast smoothies.